 - If you want to create tokens for yourself, your account must hold a role that has the

 - You must be prepared to save or share the token immediately after you create it.
-You only have one opportunity to do so, and the full token cannot be recalled after you close the "New token" dialog box.
+You only have one opportunity to do so, and you cannot recall the full token after you close the "New token" dialog box.

 Supported user types for token creation